 Norwegian is the official language, but English is widely understood.

-Travellers should seek local advice before eating certain types of fish from the lakes and fjords and mussels from along the coast.
-The standard of healthcare is high.
-A reciprocal agreement exists between UK and Norway under which British nationals are covered for emergency treatment while visiting Norway as long as they hold a European Health Insurance Card (EHIC).
+There are no real health risks associated with travel to Norway and the standard of healthcare is high throughout the country.
+A reciprocal agreement exists between the UK and Norway under which British nationals are covered for emergency treatment while visiting Norway as long as they hold a European Health Insurance Card (EHIC).
 Travellers should ensure that they have adequate travel and medical insurance.

 Become our Trondheim Travel Expert

 We are looking for contributors for our Trondheim travel guide.
 If you are a local, a regular traveller to Trondheim or a travel professional with time to contribute and answer occasional forum questions, please contact us.